react-native-device-info/react-native-device-info/README.md

 Most APIs return a Promise but also have a corresponding API with `Sync` on the end that operates synchronously.
 For example, you may prefer to call `isCameraPresentSync()` during your app bootstrap to avoid async calls during the first parts of app startup.

+**Note about getUserAgentSync**

+While the asynchronous method `getUserAgent` is available on both platforms, `getUserAgentSync` is only supported on Android.

 The example app in this repository shows an example usage of every single API, consult the example app if you have questions, and if you think you see a problem make sure you can reproduce it using the example app before reporting it, thank you.

 | Method                                                            | Return Type         |  iOS | Android | Windows | Web |